 Sugar Mountain Oktoberfest- Banner Elk

 Sugar Mountain’s annual Oktoberfest invites you to bring your lederhosen or dirndl and have fun!
 Parking, shuttle service, and admission are free for this two-day event.
 The the Harbour Town Fest Band and the Valle Crucis Middle School Band will provide entertainment, and a wide variety of festival food and crafts will be available for purchase, as well as traditional Spaten beer.
 Attendees may also purchase a ride on the ski lift to view fall color from the top of the Oma’s Meadow Slope.
 Oktoberfest lasts from 10 a.m. till 5 p.m. both days of the weekend.
 The festival takes place rain, shine or snow.
 For additional information, call (828) 898-4521 or visit oktoberfest.skisugar.com/

 Valle Country Fair- Valle Crucis

 Woolly Worm Festival- Banner Elk

 The quirky and light-hearted Woolly Worm Festival is an event that you won’t see anywhere else!
-Enjoy traditional festival fare like crafts, food vendors, and live music, plus the Woolly Worm Woad Wace.
-Participants (you can be one, too!) bring to a woolly worm caterpillar to race up a three-foot long string for a chance to win $1,000.
+Enjoy traditional festival fare like crafts, plenty of food vendors, and live music, plus the Woolly Worm Wace.
+Participants (you can be one, too!) bring a woolly worm caterpillar to race up a three-foot long string for a chance to win $1,000.
 The winning worm is used to predict the length of winter, depending on the variation of brown and black stripes.
 Hours are 9am to 4pm both days.
 Admission is $6 for adults, $4 for children aged 6 to 12 and free for children five years of age and younger.
 It costs $5 to race a worm.
 Proceeds from the festival go to support children’s charities, small business, and tourism.
 Parking is available around downtown at varying rates, with most fees benefitting local non-profits.
 For more information, call 828-898-5605 or visit www.woollyworm.com